Branched-chain alpha-keto acid dehydrogenase complex: Mechanism

-As previously mentioned, BCKDC’s primary function in mammals is to catalyze an irreversible step in the catabolism of branched-chain amino acids.
-However, the BCKDC has a relatively broad specificity, also oxidizing 4-methylthio-2-oxobutyrate and 2-oxobutyrate at comparable rates and with similar Km values as for its branched-chain amino acid substrates.
+As previously mentioned, BCKDC's primary function in mammals is to catalyze an irreversible step in the catabolism of branched-chain amino acids.
+However BCKDC has a relatively broad specificity, also oxidizing 4-methylthio-2-oxobutyrate and 2-oxobutyrate at comparable rates and with similar Km values as for its branched-chain amino acid substrates.
 The BCKDC will also oxidize pyruvate, but at such a slow rate this side reaction has very little physiological significance.

 The reaction mechanism is as follows.
 Please note that any of several branched-chain α-ketoacids could have been used as a starting material; for this example, α-ketoisovalerate was arbitrarily chosen as the BCKDC substrate.